virtualjj/cis-aws-benchmark-section-3-monitoring-remediate/README.md

 Note that for resource **TrailBucket** the DeletionPolicy is set to **Delete** since I'm still testing.

     "DeletionPolicy":"Delete",

+Here is what I will be adding this week:

+* Custom KMS key for CloudTrail encrypting.
+* The rest of the metric filters and alarms.

 ## PURPOSE
 The purpose of this project is to automate as many of the [CIS AWS Foundations Benchmark](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf) controls as possible using AWS CloudFormation.